 Marketing is hard.

-It’s arguably one of the most difficult aspects of running or owning a profitable business, especially a small one where resources are lacking, and budgets are tight.
+It’s arguably one of the most difficult aspects of running or owning a business, especially a small one where resources are lacking and budgets are tight.

-Knowing what marketing tactics to do and how frequently to do them…Understanding what results to measure and how to measure them…Determining if your messaging is right and how to reach your target market with it…The list goes on…
+Knowing what marketing tactics to do and how frequently to do them…Understanding what results to measure and how to measure them…Determining if your messaging is right and how to reach your target market with it…And the list goes on…

 Shifts in the way society communicates, generational trends and values, new technology and more all affect the way in which we both reach and speak to our target audiences.